jrached/dynus_setup/README.md

 # dynus_setup

-Before running the docker image, we need to configure a few things on the local machine.
+Before running the docker image, let's configure the local machine.

 1. Generate key with gen_ssh_key.sh file and add it to your github account.
 You can follow this guide: